 Disregard for the rights of authorship, including plagiarism, copyright violations, invasion of privacy, abuse of authorized access, and unauthorized access may be grounds for sanctions against members of the College community.
 Access to technology resources is a privilege, not a right, and as such, can be withdrawn from those who use it irresponsibly.
 Users of CPCC technology resources who are determined by the College to have purposely violated any of the information technologies policies will be subject to disciplinary action up to and including suspension of access to technology resources, dismissal, suspension, expulsion, and/or legal action.

 Any information distributed by a user of College technologies must accurately identify the creator, distributor, and recipient of that information.
 If employees or students choose to engage in social media or other Internet communications, they must adhere to the College’s Internet Communications Guidelines.

-All agreements, contracts, and licenses with external entities that involve Information Technology Services or the use of College data shall be subject to review and approval by both Information Technology Services and Procurement Services.
+All agreements, contracts, and licenses with external entities that involve any services related to information technologies including hosted solutions or the use of College data shall be subject to review and approval by both Information Technology Services and Procurement Services.

 III.
 Acceptable Uses